How to Teach Some Surprising Skills Along with Vocabulary!

 Want to read more?
 Download the free PDF “A Review of the Current Research on Vocabulary Instruction” from the National Reading Technical Assistance Council in 2010.

 When students figure out which meaning makes sense in a sentence, they infer from the context clues to make that decision.
-They need to find a connection between the definition and the other words in the sentence, a critical skill used when making inferences.
+They need to find a connection between their knowledge of the word and the other words in the sentence, a critical skill used when making inferences.

 Multiple meaning words are the first foray into the realm of figurative language.
 Students hear a word and have a particular meaning (and often picture) in mind.
 When that meaning doesn’t make sense, they have to draw a new picture in their mind.
 Then they realize that words aren’t as concrete as they’d like them to be.
 This works on flexibility!
 When your first idea doesn’t work, you need to come up with more ideas.

-4. Realizing that not everyone thinks the same way.
+4. Realize that not everyone thinks the same way.

 ‘I read that word in the sentence and thought it meant this.
 But that didn’t make sense.
 It really means something else.
 The author and I were having different pictures (and thus perspectives) of the same word.’
 This thought process is another way to grow flexibility.
 Students who are very literal, like those on the spectrum, can have great difficulty even realizing that there is another way to think about things.

-When you ask a student to explain which meaning fits in the sentence or story context, they have to figure out the most important information.
+When you ask a student to tell which meaning fits in the sentence or story context, they have to figure out the most important information, a skill needed for determining the main idea.
 Next, to explain the meaning, they need to organize it into sentences that will help you understand the point they are making.
 If they use run-on sentences to get their message across, use sentence scripts to show them how to organize their thoughts.
+This also helps with summarizing.
+Finally, having students explain their answers supports critical thinking skills needed throughout school curriculums.

-Providing a definition is not enough to build vocabulary skills!
+Providing a definition and drilling the words are not enough to build vocabulary skills!

 Try out the BOOM Card free previews and take a look at all of the skills in the printable multiple meaning task cards and worksheet sets.